wlanboy/goservice/README.md

 # goservice
-Golang Rest service with Postgresql backend and Spring Cloud Config Server support
+Golang Rest service based on gorilla, gorm using Spring cloud config and PostgreSql

 # using
 - "context"